dagster-io/dagster-cloud-hybrid-quickstart/README.md

 To customize the Docker image, modify the `build-push-action` and update the `Dockerfile` as needed.
 You can specify a different `Dockerfile` for each code location by using the `context:` input.
 See [build-push-action](https://github.com/docker/build-push-action) for more details.

-## Deploying a subset of code locations
+## Deploy a subset of code locations

 The `ci-init` step accepts a `location_names` input string containing a json list of location names to be deployed.
 To deploy only specific locations provide the `location_names:` input, for example:
 ```